 Q: Is Taiwan part of China?

 A: No, Taiwan is a free and independent nation called the Republic of China (ROC Taiwan).
 It operates completely separate and is cut off from the People's Republic of China (PRC) (by the way, Taiwan is a much better place to live than China).
-Taiwan has it's own military, currency, legal system, and its own free democratic political system.
+Taiwan has its own military, currency, legal system, and its own free democratic political system.

-Q: Is Taiwan is free country?
+Q: Is Taiwan a free country?